Martha McWhirter: Martha and George affairs

-The Battered Women's Movement in Texas
+Battered Women's Movement in Texas

 In 1875 Martha opened the first shelter for refuges in Belton, Texas delivering services for battered wives thrives from the 1890s and was the founder of religious Sanctificationist group that stands for women should not be compelled to live without sanctified or an brutal husband and women's who followed her attempts to lives husband's who were alcoholic and batterers.

 Women Commonwealth in Belton

 The Women's Commonwealth of Belton came to exist in 1870s/1880s organized by Martha.

 The Woman's Commonwealth of Belton was financially independent and administratively during the 1880s and thought Belton community had blamed Martha for the various separations and divorces.
 The Women's Commonwealth averaged around thirty which are children and women mostly, the Commonwealth was popular and became accepted for two decades, the women in the Commonwealth incorporated in 1902 as the Woman's Commonwealth of Washington.
 Martha continuously leading the Woman's Commonwealth even and before the members retires from business in 1899 and had bought a place in Mount Pleasant, Maryland and Washington.

-Martha died in 1904 and Fannie Holtzclaw, a fellow proclaimed the Women's Commonwealth's as it leader and the Commonwealth endured till 1983 their last member passed away.
+Martha died in 1904 and Fannie Holtzclaw, a fellow proclaimed the Women's Commonwealth's as it leader and the Commonwealth endured till 1983 their last member died.